citp/privacy-policy-historical/d/du/dud/dudamobile.com.md

 We also collect information about the use of our Service and the characteristics and activities of users of the Service, from which any personal information has been removed (“ **Non-Personal Information** ”).
 When you access the Site or use the Service, we may collect the following Non-Personal Information:

-  * Information regarding your use of the Service, including, activity and visit behavior on your DudaOne or DudaMobile website;
+  * Information regarding your use of the Service, including, activity and visit behavior on your responsive website or mobile website;
-  * Information that your browser sends whenever you visit a website or online service (“ **Log Data** ”).
+  * Information that your browser sends whenever you visit a website or online service (“Log Data”).
 This Log Data may include, but is not limited to: your computer's Internet Protocol (IP) address, device type, browser type, operating system and version, the web page you were visiting before you came to the Site, information you search for on the Site, locale preferences, identification numbers associated with your Devices, your mobile carrier, date and time stamps associated with transactions, system configuration information, metadata concerning your files, and other interactions with the Service;
-  * Your website alias, DudaOne or DudaMobile website URL, and website URL; and
+  * Your website alias, responsive website or mobile website URL, and website URL; and
   * If you make or a enable a transaction such as a purchase directly from our Site, we will collect billing and financial information as necessary to process your charges, which may include your postal and e-mail addresses.